longnca/coming-soon-page/README.md

 However, when anyone enters my domain site, they will only see the default Welcome page made by the hosting provider.

-Instead, I wanted to create my own Coming Soon page, which helps let the visitors know that the website is legit and will be available soon.
+Instead, I wanted to create my own 'Coming Soon' page, which helps let the visitors know that the website is legit and will be available soon.

 This project also helps me brush up on my basic web development skills.
 Check out my [write-up](./walkthrough.md) here!